 In each episode, we’ll explore everyday problems and provide practical tools you can use to be a better and smarter leader.
 The episodes are bite-sized, targeted to be about 20 minutes, just long enough to provide great value for your precious time.
 Each episode page also has room for your comments and feedback, or you can send your feedback to email@example.com.
 Let me know what you think.

-The goal is for new episodes of the podcast to be released semi-monthly, on the fifteenth and the last day.
+New episodes of the podcast are released semi-monthly, on the fifteenth and the last day.
 A bit like your paycheck.
 I hope you find it almost as useful.

 The challenges of leading in the Brainpower age exist across a broad range of disciplines and industries.
-Whether it’s in the corner office, the classroom, the courtroom, or the studio, the challenges of managing teams of smart people are many.
-Subscribe to the Leading Smart podcast, and we’ll try to explore them all together.
+Whether it’s in the corner office, the classroom, the laboratory, the courtroom, or the studio, smart people can be difficult to hire, motivate, review, reward, or fire.
+Sometimes coping with these issues requires skills and techniques that aren’t obvious.
+Subscribe to the Leading Smart podcast and we’ll explore them together.

 Use these direct links to the show in your favorite app: